 PRACTITIONER'S GUIDE

-How WinDAGs thinks, selects skills, executes in waves, and evaluates quality.
-A preview of what you'll be working with.
+Start with the plain-language workflow, then go deeper into how WinDAGs thinks, selects skills, executes in waves, and evaluates quality.

 When you give WinDAGs a task, it progressively decomposes your natural language into an executable DAG.